mt-caret/mizu/README.md

   > matching sessions, so somehow they must agree on which matching sessions to
   > use.
   [Signal >> Specifications >> The Sesame Algorithm: Session Management for Asynchronous Message Encryption](https://signal.org/docs/specifications/sesame/)
+  - As messages should be totally ordered, if clients always use the newest ephemeral keys, keeping the two newest sets of keys should be enough?
 - A blockchain combined with a smart contract offers significantly different security characteristics when compared to sending messages over an unreliable network.
 What are the security implication of this, and what tradeoffs are